-State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since being elected in 2010 and again in 2012.
+State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since being elected in 2010 and again in 2012 and 2014.
 He is the Ranking Member (Republican Leader) of the legislature’s Environment Committee, and a member of the Judiciary Committee and the Finance, Revenue and Bonding Committee.

 Shaban is an active leader in the fight against wasteful government spending, tax increases and initiatives that inhibit job growth.
 Throughout his tenure, Shaban has joined with his Republican colleagues in preparing and proposing multiple balanced budget alternatives that reduce spending, and address our long term pension liabilities, all without increasing taxes.